kimoppalfens/kimoppalfens.github.io/_posts/2017-09-27- Powershell App deployment toolkit - GUI.md

 - Enumerating all DP & DP-Groups and distribute content to them
 - Generate Install & Uninstall collections based on the Application's Name

+Added functionality in Version 1.3 :
+- If enabled, the tool can now automatically connect to your SCCM environment, create the application, collections and distribute the content (saving you clicks and time)
+- If the PoSh AD module is available, the tool can now create the AD security groups and link them to your collection
+- A text message can be shown at the end of an installation
+- Bugfix where uninstallation wouldn't delete the RegID file.

 # Pre-requisites #

 **Disclaimer :** As this is the first (beta) version of the GUI (don't let the version number fool you), not everything is error-handled.
-Also, this is my first attempt at such a project and I'm not the best Powershell coder out there anyway ;-) So it's a "learn as you go" project.
+Also, this is my first attempt at such a project and I'm not the best PowerShell coder out there anyway ;-) So it's a "learn as you go" project.

-For now, I assume that the account that launches the GUI has access to the folder that holds your source binaries (the files you want to intall) and to the UNC path where we will copy the merged application to (explained below).
+For now, I assume that the account that launches the GUI has access to the folder that holds your source binaries (the files you want to install) and to the UNC path where we will copy the merged application to (explained below).

 If you want to use the GUI to create the SCCM Application as well, you'll also need the appropriate rights in Configmgr and the GUI must run on your primary site server.

-Logging is included in the GUI and if you have Powershell 5 (or greater), it will try to install [Kim's Logging module](https://gallery.technet.microsoft.com/scriptcenter/Log4Net-Powershell-Module-0d7deacd) so that logging is done in the CMtrace format.
+Logging is included in the GUI and if you have PowerShell 5 (or greater), it will try to install [Kim's Logging module](https://gallery.technet.microsoft.com/scriptcenter/Log4Net-Powershell-Module-0d7deacd) so that logging is done in the CMtrace format.
 If that fails, logging will be done to a regular text file.

 The location of the logs for now is c:\temp\PSAPPgui